-As one of the most beautiful cities in the United States, San Francisco gets a ton of visitors every year.
-There are the usual attractions that everyone tends to see in this city: the zoo, the Full House, and of course the world’s curviest street, Lombard Street.
+Among the most beautiful cities in the United States, San Francisco gets a ton of visitors every year.
+Of course, everyone tends to see the usual attractions in the city: the zoo, the iconic Painted Ladies, and of course, the world’s curviest street, Lombard Street.
 There are also many stunning green spaces for locals and tourists to appreciate, like Golden Gate Park, which is actually even larger than New York’s Central Park.

 Best Things to Do & Places to Visit in San Francisco